 Buying a new house in Oakham is perfect for homeowners looking for a life in a charming, pretty and traditional rural town.

-Oakham hosts open air markets as well as monthly farmers’ markets to tempt new homeowners.
+Oakham hosts open air markets twice a week as well as monthly farmers’ markets to tempt new homeowners.
 It boasts many beautiful buildings, historic sites and traditional, independent shops.

-The town grew up in the shadow of the Norman castle of which only the banqueting hall survives.
+Oakham grew up in the shadow of the Norman castle of which only the banqueting hall survives.
 The hall is the oldest surviving English castle hall and its walls are decorated with over 200 horseshoes left by visiting dignitaries and royalty.

 Another notable building is the unique buttercross.
 Built in the 16th or 17th century the cross lends a wonderful old-world feel to Oakham, especially as the ancient five-hole stocks are still displayed in the market square!

 *Housing market statistics taken from www.rightmove.co.uk/house-prices/Oakham.html in June 2017